Introduction to Visual Basic

 Jeffrey A. Kent is a Professor of Computer Science, teaching both traditional and online classes.
 He has taught a number of computer programming languages, including C, C++, Java, Visual Basic, and Assembly.
 He is the published author of several computer-programming books, including "Visual Basic 2005 Demystified" and "C++ Demystified."
 He is also an attorney and has combined both careers by writing applications for law firms.

-- This course is not suitable for Mac users (unless through software such as Boot Camp, Parallels or the like you can run the Windows OS on your Mac OS X machine).
+- This course must be taken on a PC.
+It is not suitable for Macs unless you're using software such as Boot Camp or Parallels to run Windows on your Mac.

 - Browser: The latest version of Google Chrome or Mozilla Firefox are preferred.
 Microsoft Edge is also compatible.